Continual improvement process: Kaizen

-The elements above are the more tactical elements of CIP.
+The elements above are the more tactical elements of continual improvement processes.
 The more strategic elements include deciding how to increase the value of the delivery process output to the customer (effectiveness) and how much flexibility is valuable in the process to meet changing needs.

 PDCA

 The PDCA (plan, do, check, act) or (plan, do, check, adjust) cycle supports continuous improvement and kaizen.
-It provides a process for improvement since the early design (planning) stage of any process, system, product or service.
+It provides a process for improvement which can be used since the early design (planning) stage of any process, system, product or service.

 PDSA

-The PDSA (Plan, Do, Study, Act) cycle is often credited to W. Edwards Deming and often called the Deming cycle though W. Edwards Deming referred to it as the Shewhart cycle.
+The PDSA (plan, do, study, act) cycle is often credited to W. Edwards Deming and often called the Deming cycle though W. Edwards Deming referred to it as the Shewhart cycle.
 Walter A. Shewhart back in the 1920s was working at Western Electric Company with W. Edwards Deming and Joseph M. Juran.
 Shewhart took the standard academic scientific method of inductive and deductive thinking, used in hypothesis testing, and converted it to a simple notion.
-When one does something, they Plan it, Do it, Study it, and Act on its results: the PDSA cycle.
+When one does something, they plan it, do it, study it, and act on its results – the PDSA cycle.
 This was a far simpler notion to use and inform the shop floor of Western Electric while building telephones, where many workers would not and could not understand the scientific method.
-In fact, the PDSA notion could easily be applied to everyday life; driving a car to work.
-Thus the PDSA cycle was very easy to relate to by Western's workforce and gained the buy-in needed.
+In fact, the PDSA notion could easily be applied to everyday activities such as driving a car to work.
+Thus, the PDSA cycle was very easy to relate to by Western's workforce and gained the buy-in needed.

 In environmental management

-The CIP-concept is also used in environmental management systems (EMS), such as ISO 14000 and EMAS.
+The continual improvement process concept is also used in environmental management systems (EMS), such as ISO 14000 and EMAS.
 The term "continual improvement", not "continuous improvement", is used in ISO 14000, and is understood to refer to an ongoing series of small or large-scale improvements which are each done discretely, i.e. in a step-wise fashion.
 Several differences exist between the CIP concept as it is applied in quality management and environmental management.
-CIP in EMS aims to improve the natural consequences of products and activities, not the products and activities as such.
-Secondly, there is no client-orientation in EMS-related CIP.
-Also, CIP in EMS is not limited to small, incremental improvements as in kaizen, it also includes innovations of any scale.
+Continual improvement in environmental management systems aims to improve the natural consequences of products and activities, not the products and activities as such.
+Secondly, there is no client-orientation in EMS-related continual improvement processes.
+Also, continual improvement processes in environmental management systems is not limited to small, incremental improvements as in kaizen, it also includes innovations of any scale.